rust-lang/rfcs/text/0000-box-error-alias.md

 # Prior art
 [prior-art]: #prior-art

-There are many error models in the rust ecosystem, including many type-erased error types.
+There are many error models in the Rust ecosystem, including many type-erased error types.
 Crates include [`anyhow`] and [`failure`] among others.
 Prior art for a type synonym is the many crates that define it internally.